glpi-project/doc-install/source/install/index.rst

       define('GLPI_LOG_DIR', '/var/log/glpi');

-      Of cource, it is always possible to redefine any of thos paths if needed.
+      Of course, it is always possible to redefine any of those paths if needed.

 .. note::